Finding a Top Financial Advisor Firm in Indianapolis, Indiana

-The firm employs five certified financial planners (CFPs), four chartered financial analysts (CFAs) and one certified public accountant (CPA).
+The firm employs five certified financial planners (CFPs), three chartered financial analysts (CFAs) and one certified public accountant (CPA).

 Windsor Wealth Management Background

 Randall Clark and Channing Mitzell formed Windsor Wealth Management more than 30 years ago and continue to serve as managing principals.
 The minority shareholders of the firm are also members.
-These are Brian T. Shupe and Frank J. Esposito, Jr. and James M. Leach.
+These are Brian T. Shupe and Frank J. Esposito, Jr., James M. Leach, Niki Woodworth and Matt Ulsas.

 As a client of Windsor Wealth Management’s portfolio management team, you’ll be walked through a process that the company uses for most clients.
 The first phase is policy review and counseling.
 You’ll work with financial advisors and planners to create your personal investment statement that aligns with your goals.

 Next up is investment management.
 This is where your advisors create a strategy with multiple funds in order to reduce your risk and capitalize on gains.
 Your portfolio is monitored and new opportunities are sought out to keep your portfolio on the path to reach your investment goals.